Bears in Trees

-Bears in Trees are an English rock band from Croydon, South London, England.

-The band tend to reject genre labels, preferring to call themselves a 'dirtbag boyband.'
+Bears in Trees are an English indie rock band from Croydon, South London, England, consisting of bassist and vocalist Iain Gillespie, drummer George Berry, vocalist Callum Litchfield and guitarist Nicholas "Nick" Peters.
+The band tends to reject genre labels, preferring to call themselves a 'dirtbag boyband.'

 In October 2020, Bears in Trees announced that they had been signed by Boston label Counter Intuitive Records.
+The band is no longer signed to this label, and released their fourth album How to Build an Ocean: Instructions independently after rejecting a "major record label deal."